Prof. Oded Rabinovitch

 Academic Employment:

-Senior Lecturer (US equivalent: Associate Professor), Department of History, Tel Aviv University.
+Associate Professor, Department of History, Tel Aviv University.

 Interim Chair, Program in French Culture, Tel Aviv University, 2023-2024.